codingColinMcM/Note-Taker-Express/README.md

 # Note-Taker-Express

-I almost got scammed today by
+I almost got scammed today by a

 ## Description